HIPAA Compliance Checklist for 2025

 - Detects shadow IT automatically

-- Monitors risky SaaS usage
+- Monitors risky SaaS usage patterns

 - Maps user access and data flow

-- Provides threat detection for SaaS
+- Provides identity-based threat detection for SaaS

 Cons